mikke89/RmlUiDoc/pages/rcss/tables.md

 Initial: | 0px
 Applies to: | `table`{:.value} elements
 Inherited: | no
-Percentages: | relative to the height and width, respectively, of the initial table block size
+Percentages: | relative to the height and width, respectively, of the initial flex container or table block size

-Specifies the gap *between* table cells.
+In RCSS, these properties also apply to tables, in addition to [flexboxes](flexboxes.html#gap).
+For tables, they specify the gap *between* table cells.
 Like the CSS property `border-spacing`{:.prop}, except that spacing is not applied before and after the first and last cell, respectively.
 Instead, use `padding`{:.prop} on the table element to add spacing between the table border and its cells.

 `gap`{:.prop}